 Drought in Israel forces a Bethlehem family to leave for greener pastures of Moab, a nation across the Dead Sea in what is now Jordan.
+And home of a woman named Ruth.

-The husband and wife have two sons.
+The Bethlehem husband and wife have two sons.
 They marry local Moabite women.
 But within 10 years, all the men are dead.
 Left alone are widowed Naomi and her two widowed daughters-in-law, Ruth and Orpah.

 Naomi decides to go back to Bethlehem.
 She hopes her relatives there will take care of her.
 She tells her daughters-in-law to do the same and go back to their parents.
 The three cry together, and Orpah leaves.
 Ruth refuses to go.
 She tells Naomi,